-2. Doctoral School gives dissertation in all technical but also non-technical areas connected with safety and security.
+- 2. Doctoral School gives dissertation in all technical but also non-technical areas neeted with safety and security.
+Interdisciplinary and multiscience dissertation are - connected with safety and security.
 Interdisciplinary and multiscience dissertation are available.
 If PhD studies are connected to faculty the topic of dissertation is limited only to certain technical sciences.
-For example, at the Faculty of Civil Engineering the topic is in Risk and Safety in Civil Engineering.

-3. Doctoral School has a significant number of students from Hungary and abroad whose basic education is not in Safety and security sciences, but in mechanical engineering, civil engineering, traffic engineering, energetics, IT technologies, physics, environmental engineering, economics, mathematics, etc., and even in juridic aspects of safety and security.
+For example, at the Faculty of Civil Engineering the topic is in Risk and Safety in Civil Engineering. - 3.
+Doctoral School has a significant number of students from Hungary and abroad whose basic education is not in Safety and security sciences, but in mechanical engineering, civil engineering, traffic engineering, energetics, IT technologies, physics, environmental engineering, economics, mathematics, etc., and even in juridic aspects of safety and security.